24/7 sexual assault response hotline

 The Victim Advocate is a person who is there to provide information and support.
 They can conduct the intake for a report of sexual assault or be assigned by the SARC.
 All communication with a Victim Advocate is confidential and cannot be disclosed without the consent of the client.

 The Special Victim Counsel is a specially trained legal assistance attorney certified by the Staff Judge Advocate to serve the legal assistance needs of sexual assault victims.
 SVCs are authorized by law to enter into attorney-client relationships with the victim and advocate for the victim's rights and interests.

 Sexual assault victims are strongly encouraged to receive a medical examination as soon as possible.
 The medical examination enables the diagnosis and treatment of physical injuries, assessment of the emotional impact of the assault, assessment and management of any sexually transmitted diseases, and the collection of forensic evidence relevant to the assault.

-A chaplain is a person that a victim can talk to in the event of a sexual harassment/assault.
-Although chaplains cannot take a restricted report, communication with a chaplain is privileged.
-Therefore chaplains are a safe resource for counseling and pastoral care.
+The chaplain is a person that a victim can talk to in the event of a sexual harassment/assault.
+Although chaplains cannot take a restricted or unrestricted report, communication with a chaplain is privileged.
+Therefore chaplains are a safe resource for counseling (religious or non-religious) care.